patrickbucher/daily-frontend-grind-q4-2024/diary.md

+# Day 63 (2024-12-03)

+I finished reading chapter 9.
+It is absolutely devoid of any useful examples.
+Why should I use a feature like a type literal, if the author, who is supposed to be the expert on the subject, cannot give me a proper use case?
+I'd like to know how such a feature is used in practice, not how its usage can be demonstrated by a totally contrived example.

 # Day 62 (2024-12-02)

 I read the part about enums in chapter 9 and summarized it on paper, but didn't